JacobDipz/SmartRally/README.md

 ### `app`
 The mobile app interface built with Kivy.

-- Sends a video input to `nbm_inputs.py`.
+- Sends a video input to `nbm_inputs.py` and recieves a list of annotated videos.
 - Displays the predicted moves and generated output videos.
-- This is the **main entry point** — running the app runs the entire pipeline.
+- This is the **main entry point** running the app runs the entire rest of the pipeline.

 ---